-I had spent $10,000 on pills, potions and applications.
+I spent $10,000 on pills, potions and applications.
 I understand hair loss from experience - the bigger the problem gets, the more desperate you feel!

 Going to the hairdresser was a nightmare because I felt everyone was looking at me, the lady in the corner with the big bald patch.
-Getting tangled up with the nor’west winds that we experienced quickly reminded me that I needed to hold down what you have left so I would not be stared at.
+Getting tangled up with the nor’west winds that we experienced quickly reminded me that I needed to hold down what I had left so I would not be stared at.

 When you have upset or trauma in your life, it triggers any medical conditions including Alopecia, and the more you see the patch getting bigger, the more you worry.
 You really do feel quite helpless.

-Dr. David Nicholls eventually referred me to Hair Therapy Wigs Christchurch.
+Dr. David Nicholls eventually referred me to Hair Therapy Christchurch.
 I will always remember my first visit.
 I hadn’t been there long and Kevin (the business owner at that time) put a black hairpiece on my head.
 It didn’t match my look at all, but I could instantly see that there was a solution to my problem.

-The wig subsidy from the Ministry of Health provided by was enough to provide one hairpiece or partial wig, with some leftover to put towards a second one wig.
+The wig subsidy from the Ministry of Health was enough to provide one hairpiece or partial wig, with some leftover to put towards a second wig.
 I had hesitated enquiring about any kind of hair filler, hairpiece or wig before because I wasn’t ready to cover up what was left.
 I had no idea that a hairpiece could be attached to the side of my head!

-There is no shortage of funny stories along my journey, one of occurred four years before I became the proud owner and manager of Hair Therapy Wigs in Christchurch.
-At that time I met an outstanding hair dresser called Anna, and I told her, as I had been telling everybody, that I will one day own a wig salon to help people, and I asked her would she like to come and work for me when that happens.
+There is no shortage of funny stories along my journey, one occurred four years before I became the proud owner and manager of Hair Therapy Wigs in Christchurch.
+At that time I met an outstanding hair dresser called Anna, and I told her, as I had been telling everybody, that I will one day own a wig salon to help people, and I asked her would she like to come and work for me when that happened.
 She said yes!
 And amazingly enough, four years later I did, and she did!
 And we are now both part of a very special team.